Digital Cover culture

 Poor Things, 2024

-If you've had the viewing pleasure of sitting down and watching all 2 hours and 21 minutes of Yorgos Lanthimos's Poor Things then you'll know just how dreamy Emma Stone's character Bella Baxter's wardrobe is.
-From frilly collars, puff sleeves, corsets, tiered skirts and ballet flats, the whole film is a visual style symphony from start to finish.
+If you've had the pleasure of sitting down to witness the visual splendour of Yorgos Lanthimos' Poor Things unfold before you, then you'll know just how dreamy Bella Baxter's wardrobe is.
+Featuring frothy Victoriana collars, mutton leg sleeves, corsets, tiered skirts and ballet flats, the film serves as a style symphony from start to finish.
+The Academy thought so too, awarding the film's costume designer Holly Waddington the Oscar for best costume.

 © Instagram/@barbiethemovie